vanabel/mathmode/README.md

 - In insert mode, it automatically switches the input method to Chinese or English based on the current character.
 - When exiting insert mode and returning to normal mode, it automatically switches the input method to English.
 - In mathematical environments, it automatically switches the input method to English (requires the installation of the VimTeX plugin).
+- In the context of exiting a mathematical environment, automatically switch the input method between Chinese and English based on whether the current character is `$` (It is recommended to install the [UltiSnap](https://github.com/SirVer/ultisnips) autocomplete plugin).
 - It relies on the macOS input method switching tool, macism, and is therefore only applicable to macOS systems.

 ## Installation